-Council members ,employees and Gateshead Housing Company staff can access and process your personal data for their official council duties, but only the data needed for a specific purpose.
+Council members and employees can access and process your personal data for their official council duties, but only the data needed for a specific purpose.
 They must not disclose your personal data to anyone else without your knowledge, unless they are legally obliged to do so.

 The Data Protection Act gives you a general right of access to personal data that relates to you.
-Access requests must be made in writing; with enough information to locate the data requested and proof that you are the data subject.
+Access requests must include enough information to locate the data requested and proof that you are the data subject.

-You can request access to your personal data using our subject access form, which is available by clicking the link below.
+You do not have to make the request in writing but we do provide a subject access form, which is available by clicking the link at the bottom of the page.
 This form is designed to help you give us the information we need to find your personal data but you do not have to use it.
-You can send a letter, fax or e-mail to the council's Information Rights Officer if you prefer.
+You can make a request by telephone or send a letter, or e-mail to the council's Information Rights Officer if you prefer.

-Data controllers like the council must respond within 30 days confirming:
+Data controllers like the council must respond within a calendar month confirming: